State Health Assessment

 General Health Status (PDF) - Self-assessed health; mortality, morbidity, and life expectancy; and people with disabilities (2017 update)

-Major Risk and Protective Factors (PDF) - Tobacco use and exposure, obesity and overweight, physical activity, nutrition, alcohol and drugs, mental health, and oral health
+Major Risk and Protective Factors (PDF) - Tobacco use and exposure, obesity and overweight, physical activity, nutrition, alcohol and drugs, mental health, and oral health (2019 update)

 Occupational Health and Safety (PDF) - Occupational injuries, farm-related fatalities, pesticide exposure, and lead exposure